 - Problems with copying or identifying shapes or letters

-- Difficulty finding objects
+- Difficulty finding objects in a cluttered environment

 5. Oral motor/ oral sensory

 - Using the front teeth instead of the molars to chew food

 - Inability to use a cup at an age-appropriate time

 - Tiredness after a meal or snack

 - Highly sensitive to sound, touch, or movement

 - Less sensitive to some sensations (high tolerance to cuts, bruises, temperature, etc.)

 7. Social interaction skills